armory/docs-cdaas/content/en/architecture.md

 The CLI is the primary means of interacting with the Armory CD-as-a-Service.

-Users and Machines can use the CLI directly or use it in CI to automate deployments.
+You can use the CLI directly or with machine-to-machine credentials to automate deployments in your CI system.

 Armory distributes the CLI as native binaries (amd64 and arm64) for Linux, Mac, and Windows as well as a Docker image.